 These were vegetable momos with a mild savoury dipping sauce accompanied by a light soup.

-Momos are so popular in Nepal that you will even see fast food dumpling outlets, especially in Kathmandu.
+Nepal momos are so popular that you will even see fast food dumpling outlets, especially in Kathmandu.
 These often offer set meals – you can order via a picture menu just as you would at a burger bar.
 During our trip to Nepal we had eaten plateful upon plateful of the delicious little darlings, but it was on our last day – in one of these restaurants – that we realised that we had been eating them all wrong!
 Maybe it’s because we’re British, we were trying politely to take a delicate bite of a momo each time we ate one.
 However, a friendly local, who kindly hid his appalled expression when he saw us daintily eating momos, explained that you should always eat them whole.

 The reason?
 As the momos steam the juices from the filling create a little soup inside the dumpling shell.
 Bite into part of the momo and the soup drains out – lost forever.
 Eat the whole momo and the flavour of the broth fills your mouth with soupy deliciousness.